glawing42/m2/README.md

-Currently building an ecommerce website
+Currently building an Ecommerce website